ahubers/CSC341/syllabus.md

 - identify _problems_ that can be solved by solutions to other problems; and
 - identify _structures_ that radically simplify a task or problem.

+Further, I would like you to see that _computation is a concept_ manifested in _one of many forms_ on physical machines.
+In the past, you have likely learned to believe the opposite: that computation is a phenomena manifested on physical machines that has _a singular_ model (namely, the Von Neumann architecture).
+In this course, we will study the former.

 The outcome of any course is always a mix of content and behavior---I want you to leave this course with the _behaviors_ above, which you will acquire by learning the _content_ below.
 In particular, each bullet below describes a particular point of mastery you should aim to acquire this semester.

 ### Outcomes \#1 (Automata and Languages)